ramon-rocha/MonoDevelop.CobraBinding/README.md

 Low-hanging Fruit
 -----------------
-These are some of the easier tasks that still need to be done...
+Try one of these tasks...

+* Try the addin and report issues

+* Improve the installer and/or package the addin (man mdtool)

 * Create icons for project and file templates

-* Create additional file templates
+* Create additional project or file templates

-* Create some color schemes that match those on the Cobra website.
+* Create syntax highlighting color schemes that match those on the Cobra website

+* Implement a Folding Parser to fold code blocks such as tests, loops, classes, etc.

+* Add support for MSBuild Items

 Larger Todo Tasks
 -----------------
 These will require a bit more effort...

-* Proper handling for project options and compiler configuration. (in progress)

-* Folding Parser

-* Type System Parser
+* Implement the Type System Parser

-* Code Completion
+* Implement the Code Completion extension

-* Code Formatter
+* Implement a Code Formatter for smarter indentation

-* Ambience class for tool tips
+* Implement an Ambience class for tool tips and document outline support

 Relevant Documentation
 ----------------------